Yulin-W/flexible-interval-timer/dev_plans/devlog.md

     - Beautify
       - Change favIcon
     - Usability testing on pc, tablet, phone; responsive ui
+# Future todo
+- Thin down code
+- Resolve those TODOs of problems in code
+- Resolve the warnings that appear in console
 # Potential future additions
 - Updating schedule button would send you back to the timer page
 - Make elapsed time update per second or be synchrous with timer instead of updating only upon task completion